Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Towards Quantum Skat

 \section{Towards Quantum Skat}

-While you see everything that is going on on a chessboard, you are not able to look into your opponent's cards.
-Thus, you have to make educated guesses to maintain a reasonable basis for your decisions in the game.
-In fact, the game can be regarded to be in a superposition of all possible distributions at the beginning, shrinking down to a smaller volume as the game proceeds.
+While all relevant information is visible on a chessboard, an opponent's cards remain hidden.
+Thus, educated guesses are required to maintain a reasonable basis for decisions in the game.
+In fact, the game can be regarded as being in a superposition of all possible distributions at the beginning, which is reduced as the game proceeds.

-Different to quantum chess and tic-taq-toe we do not have to change the rules of the game and use quantum computing for analyzing incomplete-information games.
-While we study Skat, the results will be transferable to other card games and games with incomplete information.
-For example, Stratego is classical two-player zero-sum game with partial observability.
-With DeepNash~\cite{Perolat_2022} an AI was capable of learning to play the board game from scratch, up to a human expert level.
-Without going too much into detail about the rules and the gameplay of Skat itself, let us have a look on the bare numbers, giving us a hint on the quantum feasibility.
+Unlike quantum chess and tic-taq-toe, the rules of the game do not have to be changed; quantum computing is used to analyze incomplete-information games.
+Although Skat is studied here, the results should be transferable to other card games and games with incomplete information.
+For example, Stratego is a classical two-player zero-sum game with partial observability.
+With DeepNash~\cite{Perolat_2022}, an AI was able to learn the board game from scratch up to human expert level.
+Without discussing the rules and gameplay of Skat in detail, the raw numbers already provide an indication of quantum feasibility.